GabrielTofvesson/Beethoven/README.md

 | Object | L`type`; |

 For objects, the type is specified as the full path of the type, where all `.` are replaced with `/`.
 So, for example, a Java string would be written as `Ljava/lang/String;`.
-Generics are ignored when describing a class type.
+Generics are ignored when describing an objects type.

 Finally, this means that, for example, the method
 ```java